nicheinc/flagr/README.md

 ## About <a name="about"></a>

-Although it's fun to play with R in its REPL environment via an interactive R session or in RStudio, sometimes its necessary to execute an R utility via the command line. `flagr` lets you write a job or script using R's strong statistical capabilities and invoke it using the command line.
+Although it's fun to play with R in its REPL environment using RStudio or an interactive R session in your shell, sometimes its necessary to execute an R utility via the command line. `flagr` lets you write a job or script using R's strong statistical capabilities and invoke it using the command line.

 This is useful if you want to specify environment configurations, model parameters, file locations, etc.